ch-alekhya/Adobe/README.md

 ## Steps to run the application
    1.Clone the repo into any of the directory (Example /home/adobe)
    2. Change into directory /home/adobe
    3. simple check .
-Execute "ls" command to see "src" directory, pom.xml, Dockerfile
+Execute "ls" command and you should be able to see "src" directory, pom.xml, Dockerfile
    4. run "mvn clean install"
    5. run "ls" command and you can see "target" folder created